-One of his ex-teammates, Gary Lineker - now a successful broadcaster - suggested recently that his real problem was that, whereas he found a new role in the media, Gazza had never found a new purpose in his life, to replace his football career.
-‘Hopefully he can find some sort of goal,’ said Lineker.
-‘He needs a reason to want to get better.’
+One of his ex-teammates, Gary Lineker — now a successful broadcaster — suggested recently that his real problem was that Gazza had never found a new purpose in his life to replace his football career.
+"Hopefully he can find some sort of goal," said Lineker.
+"He needs a reason to want to get better."

 This is a good example what can happen when we don’t have a sense of purpose in our lives.
-It makes us more vulnerable to boredom, anxiety and depression.
-And particularly if we have an addictive personality (like Gazza) it can make us vulnerable to substance abuse.
-Alcohol or drugs are, of course, a way of alleviating psychological discord, but at the same time they can be seen as a way of gaining a very basic sense of purpose: to satisfy your addiction.
+It makes us more vulnerable to boredom, anxiety, and depression.
+Having an addictive personality, like Gazza, can make us vulnerable to substance abuse.
+Alcohol or drugs are, of course, a way of alleviating psychological discord, but at the same time, they can be seen as a way of gaining a very basic sense of purpose: to satisfy your addiction.

 Related to this, purpose is closely linked to ‘flow’ — the state of intense absorption in which we forget our surroundings and ourselves.
 If you have a strong sense of purpose, you’re likely to experience flow more frequently.
 And as Mihaly Czikszentmihalyi has shown, flow is a powerful source of well-being.
 The more flow we experience, the happier we feel.

 Purpose can also enhance our self-esteem.
 So long as we feel that we are successfully dealing with challenges and moving closer to our goal, our self-confidence increases.
 We feel a sense of competence and achievement, an enhanced ability to deal with difficulties and challenges.